robertorosero/pyhtonmig/Doc/library/decimal.rst

 :const:`Overflow`, and :const:`Underflow`.

 For each signal there is a flag and a trap enabler.
-When a signal is encountered, its flag is incremented from zero and, then, if the trap enabler is set to one, an exception is raised.
+When a signal is encountered, its flag is set to one, then, if the trap enabler is set to one, an exception is raised.
 Flags are sticky, so the user needs to reset them before monitoring a calculation.